captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Took about two days, by car.
 ---
 ## SHARON:
-I thought
+I thought…
 ---
 ## ROBYN:
 What?
 ---
 ## SHARON:
-I don't know,
+I don’t know,
 ---
 When you said New York,
 ---
 I thought somewhere Upstate
 ---
-I didn't think...
+I didn’t think…
 ---
-Isn't the Bronx...
+Isn’t the Bronx…
 ---
 dangerous?
 ---
 ## ROBYN:
-"Dangerous."
+“Dangerous.”
 ---
 ## SHARON:
-And you're
+And you’re
 ---
 I mean.
 ---
-You're a woman.
+You’re a woman.
 ---
 I mean.
 ---
-I don't know.
+I don’t know.
 ---
-I've never lived in New York.
+I’ve never lived in New York.
 ---
 ## ROBYN:
-It's okay.
+It’s okay.
 ---
 I mean.
 ---
-There's parts.
+There’s parts.
 ---
-Parts where you don't wanna
+Parts where you don’t wanna
 ---
 late at night,
 ---
-you don't wanna but it's fine.
+you don’t wanna but it’s fine.
 ---
 I stayed there for a little while
 ---
 and nothing ever
 ---
 ## SHARON:
-Oh you aren't from the Bronx!
+Oh, you aren’t from the Bronx!
 ---
 ## ROBYN:
 Everywhere has parts like that.
 ---
 ## SHARON:
-Oh it's mostly pretty safe here.
+Oh it’s mostly pretty safe here.
 ---
 Except for the tornados.
 ---